 FreeRTOS: Empowering IoT Devices with Real-Time Operating Systems

-In the rapidly expanding landscape of the Internet of Things (IoT), where connected devices play a pivotal role, the "FreeRTOS" section within the "AWS Cloud Master Class" explores the significance of real-time operating systems (RTOS) in empowering IoT devices.
-FreeRTOS, an open-source RTOS developed by Amazon Web Services, has emerged as a fundamental tool for building IoT applications that demand precise timing, reliability, and resource efficiency.
+In the rapidly expanding landscape of the IoT, where connected devices play a pivotal role, the FreeRTOS section within the AWS Cloud Master Class explores the significance of real-time operating systems (RTOS) in empowering IoT devices.
+FreeRTOS, an open-source RTOS developed by AWS, has emerged as a fundamental tool for building IoT applications that demand precise timing, reliability, and resource efficiency.

 Introduction to FreeRTOS